 Another unique aspect of Risograph printing is the printed texture of the ink, made by the rice paper screens in combination with the 'grain' texture of the machine itself.
 The combination of rich, overlapping inks and playful textures makes these prints look like vintage books or advertisements.
 They have a nostalgic and tactile feel.
 However, don't touch the ink on the prints directly, the ink never fully dries.
 To the touch they are dry, but the oils on fingers can pick up the ink and create smudging.
 Always be very careful when handling the prints and make sure to only touch un-inked areas.

 Each color must be printed one at a time, feeding the paper back through for new colors, therefore each print is unique.
-Please allow for slight variations of each print and slight paper roller marks on some prints.
+Please allow for slight variations of each print and slight paper roller marks on the prints.
 However, each print has been double checked for consistency and quality before being sent out in orders.
 Roller marks and slight mis-registration are part of Riso's special quirks!